saritbose/saritbose/README.md

 # Hi, I'm Sarit 👋

 Self-taught full-stack developer with a passion for building sleek, real-world apps using the MERN stack.
-I'm currently working on projects to land remote roles and level up toward my goal: building a $1M/month business or a $300M fund.
+On a journey of continuous learning and building awesome products.

 ---